sarahvbogaert/interactiveGraph/README.md

 The chart is interactive because the user can move the horizontal line and see the changes of color in the bars resulting from the new position of the line.

-The interactive chart is visible through the jupyter notebook interactive_graph.ipynb
+The interactive chart is obtained through the jupyter notebook interactive_graph.ipynb.
+The python code is visible in file interactive_graph.py